octobercms/docs/3.x/element/content/field-nesteditems.md

 **default** | specifies a default array value, optional.
 **comment** | places a descriptive comment below the field.
 **form** | inline form field definitions.
+**maxDepth** | displays an interface for reordering records, specifying the maximum depth.
+Set to `0` for unlimited depth.
 **customMessages** | customize the messages used in the user interface.

 Like any other form, nested items support the use of tabs by placing the fields under the `tabs` or `secondaryTabs` properties of the `form` definition.